Skip to content

-How to create a symlink (shortcut) in Linux
+How to Create a Symlink (shortcut) in Linux

 Symlinks or symbolic links are the Linux equivalent of shortcuts in Windows.
 Creating symlinks of files or folders can be quite useful in Linux, as you can shorten a path such as /var/www/html/application/configuration/images/config.php to something easier to remember and manage such as /var/www/html/image-config.php.
 Let’s see how this can be done.